imamulkadir/NextJs_Ecommerce/README.md

 This is a [Next.js](https://nextjs.org/)(v14.0.3) E-commerce project.

-If you like please give it a ⭐
+If you like the project, please give it a ⭐

 The project is live at [**PENTAZON**](https://next-js-ecommerce-amber-one.vercel.app/)